djplaner/memex/docs/sense/Teaching/Mathematics/mathCK/surds.md

 ---
 title: Surds - mathematical content knowledge
-type: content
+type: mathContent
 tags: teaching, mathematics, surd
 ---

 See also: [[mathematical-content-knowledge]], [[teaching-mathematics]]

-Numbers left as square (or other) roots because they/that give irrational numbers.
-A number that can't be written as a fraction.
-A number in decimal form that has no recurring pattern.
+Numbers left as square (or other) roots that have a decimal that goes on forever. i.e. they cannot be written as a fraction using integers.  i.e. they are irrational numbers.

 Any number of the form $\sqrt{a}$, which cannot be written as a fraction of two integers is called a #surd.
 There is no specific numeric value, at best approximations.

+!!! note "Surds used to be another name for _irrational_ numbers"

+    But now only applied to a _root_ that is _irrational_

+## Known surds

 - The [_Golden Ratio_](https://www.mathsisfun.com/numbers/nature-golden-ratio-fibonacci.html) is one of the earliest and most famous surds discovered by the Greeks (and perhaps others?)

-Related resources
+## Related resources

 - [AMSI module on SURDS](https://amsi.org.au/teacher_modules/Surds.html) **TODO** work through this
 - Third space learning lessons (online with MCQs)